bernieplug/eepelican/content/blog/discounted-reviews.md

 Amazon makes a specific allowance for one type of non-organic review directly in their terms of service—the famed “discounted review.”
 Specifically, the passage states: *”You may not provide compensation for a review **other than a free or discount copy of the product**.”* Amid all the restrictions, asking someone for a review in exchange for a discounted product is perfectly okay!

 Understandably, there are restrictions on this method as well.
 You must ask the reviewer for an unbiased review—soliciting positive reviews is not allowed.
 Additionally, if you’re unhappy with a solicited review, you’re not allowed to get a refund for the discounted product, nor are you allowed to ask the reviewer to remove a negative review.
 You’re definitely not allowed to pay reviewers for reviews in any way other than the discounted product.
-[The list goes on] [ProhibitedLink].
+[The list goes on][ProhibitedLink]{:target="_blank"}.

 [ProhibitedLink]: https://www.amazon.com/gp/help/customer/display.html?nodeId=200414320